-The stock options and the common stock issuable upon the exercise of such options as described in this section (2) above were issued pursuant to written compensatory plans or arrangements with our employees and directors, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 701 promulgated under the Securities Act or the exemption set forth in Section 4(a)(2) under the Securities Act and Regulation D promulgated thereunder relative to transactions by an issuer not involving any public offering.
-All recipients either received adequate information about us or had access, through employment or other relationships, to such information.
+During the quarter ended June 30, 2018, certain of our employees and consultants were granted options to purchase an aggregate of 1,027,196 shares of common stock at an exercise prices ranging from \$9.28 to \$12.01 per share.
+During the quarter ended June 30, 2018, options to purchase 187,996 shares of our common stock were exercised for aggregate consideration of \$140,169, at a weighted average exercise price of \$0.75.
+The stock options and the common stock issuable upon the exercise of such options as described were issued pursuant to written compensatory plans or arrangements with our employees and directors, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 701 promulgated under the Securities Act or the exemption set forth in Section 4(a)(2) under the Securities Act and Rule 506 promulgated thereunder as a transaction not involving any public offering.